AlyceBrady/ramp/README.md

 # RAMP: Record and Activity Management Program #
 # SMART: Software for Managing Academic Records and Transcripts #

-Welcome to the (temporarily) combined RAMP/SMART Project.
+Welcome to the (temporarily) combined RAMP and SMART Projects.

-## RAMP ##
+#### RAMP ####

-Ramp is a program that supports the easy creation of simple activity files (lists of grouped activities with descriptions), provides a mechanism for creating database views (called "table settings") that is meant to be accessible to domain experts (as opposed to database experts), and provides software for populating, viewing, and updating database tables through the table settings.
-For any database table for which a table setting has been defined, Ramp supports:

- * A search mechanism for finding records based on values in fields

- * A table view for viewing a set of table records with column headings

- * A list view for viewing table records (often just a defined subset of columns, useful for selecting a single record from a search that yielded multiple results)

- * A single-record view for viewing records in their entirety, modifying them, or adding new records to the table; single-record views may also contain links to other, related tables or records if the relationships are defined in the table setting

-Ramp is set up to work with tables defined in a MySQL database, using the Zend Framework.
+Ramp is a program that supports domain expert access to a relational database.
+Whereas a program like phpMyAdmin is aimed at database administrators who need to update and maintain a database, Ramp is aimed at the store owner, librarian, registrar, or other professional who needs to access and update the data in a structured set of tables.

+Ramp's software treats the tables in a database generically, but provides reasonably light-weight methods for customizing the user's interaction with those tables to give the appearance of an application-specific program.
+The two primary mechanisms for this customization are activity lists, which provide a customized interface to the structure of the tables, and table settings, which provide customized views of tables.
+Activity files and table settings are created as ini configuration files, making it relatively easy to create a Ramp-based application to interact with any new set of tables.

+For more information about Ramp, see [About RAMP] [aboutRamp].

-## SMART ##
+#### SMART ####

-SMART currently consists of a set of activity files and table settings to support managing academic records in three broad
+Smart is a Ramp-based program that provides a set of activity files and table settings appropriate for managing academic records, including curriculum records (_e.g._, programs available, course modules, and course module schedules) and student records (_e.g._, enrolled program, course module history, test scores).
-categories:

- * Curriculum records dealing with courses of study (e.g., undergraduate mathematics), courses or modules (e.g., Calculus I), and their individual offerings (e.g., the Spring 2012 offering of Calculus I)

- * Instructor records (e.g., contract start/end dates, courses or
-   modules taught)

- * Student records (e.g., courses of study, test scores, enrollment history)
+For more information about Smart, see [About SMART] [aboutSmart].

 In time, the plan is to separate Ramp and Smart into separate projects, and to expand Smart to include customized activities